 Advertisement

-1. VTech DM221 Audio Baby Monitor
+1. Infant Optics DXR-5 Audio Baby Monitor (~$35–44)

-Check price on Amazon → →
+Check price and current availability on Amazon →

 Pros: